drewbarontini/dotfiles/sublime-text/Packages/JsPrettier/.github/ISSUE_TEMPLATE.md

 ### Is the same behavior observed when run against Prettier directly?

-For example, to pass the contents of file `path_to_js_file.js` to Prettier from the command line.
+For example, the following command passes the contents of `messy_formatted_file.js` to Prettier as stdin (`--stdin`) and prints the formatted code back to stdout.

     /usr/local/bin/prettier           \
         --stdin                       \